Arctium

-Arctium is a genus of biennial plants commonly known as burdock, family Asteraceae.
+Arctium is a genus of biennial plants commonly known as burdock, in the family Asteraceae.
 Native to Europe and Asia, several species have been widely introduced worldwide.
-Burdock's clinging properties, in addition to providing an excellent mechanism for seed dispersal, led to the invention of the hook-and-loop fastener.
+Burdock's clinging properties, in addition to providing an excellent mechanism for seed dispersal, led to the invention of velcro.

 Description

 Plants of the genus Arctium have dark green leaves that can grow up to 70 cm long.
 They are generally large, coarse, and ovate, with the lower ones being heart-shaped.
 They are woolly underneath.
 The leafstalks are generally hollow.
 Arctium species generally flower from July through October.
 Burdock flowers provide essential pollen and nectar for honeybees around August, when clover is on the wane and before the goldenrod starts to bloom.